-Accountability is based on the meeting the required deliverables (a single e-book and the author payment).
-Payment is provided either as a cash advance or reimbursement and NEH does not require you to track or provide an explanation of the expenditures incurred by your organization.
+Accountability is based on meeting the required deliverables (a single e-book and the author payment).
+NEH will make payment as a reimbursement and does not require you to track or provide an explanation of the expenditures incurred by your organization.
 However, if your institution has financial monitoring requirements for fixed amount awards that exceed NEH's, you will need to adhere to them.